 (a) Upon admission; or

-(b) When changes in the resident's medication regimen are ordered by a physician or other authorized health care practitioner.
+(b) When changes in the resident's medication regimen are ordered by a []health care practitioner.

-Q. Accounting for Narcotic and Controlled Drugs.
+Q. Accounting for Narcotic and Controlled [Drugs] Substances.

-(1) Staff shall count and record [controlled drugs, such as narcotics,] Schedule II through V controlled substances before the close of every shift.
+(1) A qualified staff member and a witness []shall count and record [controlled drugs, such as narcotics,] Schedule II through V controlled substances before the close of every shift.

-(2) The daily record shall account for all controlled drugs documented as administered on the medication administration record.
+(2) The daily record shall account for all controlled [drugs] substances documented as administered on the medication administration record.

-(3) All Schedule II and III narcotics shall be maintained under a double lock system.
+(3) All Schedule II [] through V controlled substances shall be maintained under a double lock system.

-(4) The assisted living manager shall obtain a Controlled Dangerous Substances registration certificate from the Maryland Division of Drug Control.
+(4) The assisted living manager shall obtain a Controlled Dangerous Substances registration certificate from the Maryland [] Department of Health, Office of Controlled Substances Administration.

 (5) The manager shall develop written policies and procedures to guard against theft and diversion of controlled substances, including: